 None of these initiatives can come to fruition unless supported by citizens of the developed world - they are the ones who hold the real answer to the problem.
 By showing the public the path that can exist, and gaining their active support for the initiatives proposed - they give Government an impetus - a reason to be brave and support solutions free of political considerations.

-Our industry has in recent times enslaved itself to awards and quarterly results rather than the way we are able to contribute in a more meaningful way to the world and society.
+And that is key to creating a real, effective an lasting response to the problem.
+A campaign like this - we need more off Our industry has in recent times enslaved itself to awards and quarterly results rather than the way we are able to contribute in a more meaningful way to the world and society.

 This has made the public question the role of advertising and become increasingly cynical towards it.
 It's a trend we need to reverse - and it's campaigns like the Prince of Wales Rainforest initiative that can help us do that.